HermiTech-LLC/QHO/README.md

 This Python application provides an interactive visualization of the quantum harmonic oscillator, a fundamental concept in quantum mechanics.
 It allows users to explore the quantum states of a particle in a harmonic potential, visualizing the probability densities and their time evolution.

 ## Features
-- **Quantum State Visualization**: Plot the probability density of the quantum harmonic oscillator's wavefunction.
+- **Quantum State Visualization**: Plot the probability density, real part, and imaginary part of the quantum harmonic oscillator's wavefunction.
 - **Interactive Quantum State Selection**: Choose from different quantum states (`n`) using a dropdown menu.
 - **Dynamic Time Evolution**: Observe how the quantum state evolves over time with an adjustable animation speed slider.
 - **Real-time Updates**: The plot updates in real time as parameters are changed, providing immediate visual feedback.